 We have built the facilities to deliver this knowledge in a way the 21st century student can understand.
 Classrooms are equipped with multimedia and internet connectivity to ensure the seamless conversation with learning that our students expect and carry with them for the rest of their lives.

-USIU-A is more than the facilities and the community who use them.
+USIU-Africa is more than the facilities and the community who use them.
 It is the idea that people of all backgrounds can learn together and from each other, and together build a society that can impact the world.

-For those of you new to USIU-A, I wish to congratulate you.
+For those of you new to USIU-Africa, I wish to congratulate you.
 You have joined a community of like-minded individuals on a similar quest of knowledge – knowledge that will impact you, your environment and your society.

-For those of you who are parents, I can assure you that we will assist your children on their life journey with utmost seriousness and will deliver on the promise USIU-A makes to you and your children: to provide an education that can take them places.
+For those of you who are parents, I can assure you that we will assist your children on their life journey with utmost seriousness and will deliver on the promise USIU-Africa makes to you and your children: to provide an education that can take them places.